Arthur Murphy (writer)

-Arthur Murphy (27 December 1727 – 18 June 1805), also known by the pseudonym Charles Ranger, was an Irish writer.
+Arthur Murphy (27 December 1727 – 18 June 1805), also known by the pseudonym Charles Ranger, was an Irish writer and barrister.
+He established himself in London as a leading playwright.

 Biography

 Murphy was born at Cloonyquin, County Roscommon, Ireland, the son of Richard Murphy and Jane French.

 He studied at the Jesuit-run College of Saint-Omer, France, and was a gifted student of the Latin and Greek classics.

-He worked as an actor in the theatre, became a barrister, a journalist and finally a (not very original) playwright.
+He worked as an actor in the theatre, became a barrister, a journalist and finally a playwright.
 He edited Gray's Inn Journal between 1752 and 1754.
 As Henry Thrale's oldest and dearest friend, he introduced Samuel Johnson to the Thrales in January 1765.
+No. 16 Hammersmith Terrace was built for him in 1775.
 He was appointed Commissioner of Bankruptcy in 1803.
+But his own debts caught up with him and he was forced to sell the house and part of his library.
+He died on 18 June 1805 at his new home, 14 Queen's Row, Knightsbridge and was buried in Hammersmith.

-Murphy is known for his translations of Tacitus in 1753.
-They were still published in 1922.

-He wrote also three biographies: his 1792 An Essay on the Life and Genius of Samuel Johnson, his 1762 Fielding's Works and his 1801 Life of David Garrick.
+Murphy is known for his translations of Tacitus in 1793.
+They were reprinted in the Family Classical Library (A. J. Valpy, 1830-1834) and were still published in 1922.
+He also wrote three biographies: his 1792 An Essay on the Life and Genius of Samuel Johnson, his 1762 Fielding's Works and his 1801 Life of David Garrick.

 Murphy is thought to have coined the legal term "wilful misconstruction" whilst representing the Donaldson v.
 Becket appeal to the House of Lords in 1774 against the perpetual possession of copyright.
-He died at Knightsbridge, London, and was buried at Hammersmith, London.